ontologyportal/sigmakee/README.md

 Debugging

 - If login.html redirects you to init.jsp that means the system is still initializing.
 Wait a minute or two and try again.
-- If you are on mac and getting errors related to not finding jars when running com.articulate.sigma.KB, copy all jars from /home/theuser/workspace/sigmakee/build/lib/ to /Library/Java/Extensions
+- If you get an initial login error, try turning off your network card and try again.
+Some intranets block server requests that are not recognized.

 # Vampire